yashpatle23/Mock-questions/README.md

    - Click on the "Import" tab.
    - Choose the SQL file provided in the repository (`mock_test_db.sql`).
    - Click "Go" to import the database.

+   The SQL file for the database is provided in the repository with the name `mock_test_db.sql`.

 6. **Access the application:**
    - Open a web browser.